Connecting the Cloud, Your World, and You via the Internet of Things

 Readily available free software packages are also required to be installed.
 The instructors will work with the students online during the program to get that going.
 The software supports both Apple and Microsoft platforms.

-The materials fee for this program is non-refundable.
+Tuition deposit and materials fee for this program are non-refundable.